pannous/xipher/README.md

 Number one: **trust**

 Do you really feel secure if you use an encryption scheme which you don't understand?
-Even if you have access to the source code: Do you really understand everything what happens in all steps?
+Even if you have access to the source code: Do you really understand everything that happens in all steps?
 Are you sure that there is no backdoor somewhere?

 With this project you can be perfectly sure: